abey79/vpype/docs/cookbook.rst

 This command will :ref:`cmd_read` an SVG file, and then :ref:`cmd_write` it to a new SVG file sized to A4 portrait::

-  $ vpype read input.svg write --page-format a4 output.svg
+  $ vpype read input.svg write --page-size a4 output.svg

 This command will :ref:`cmd_read` an SVG file, and then :ref:`cmd_write` it to a new SVG file sized to 13x9in, rotated to landscape, with the design centred on the page::

-  $ vpype read input.svg write --page-format 13x9in --landscape --center output.svg
+  $ vpype read input.svg write --page-size 13x9in --landscape --center output.svg

 This command will :ref:`cmd_read` a multilayered SVG file, flatten it by converting all layers to a single layer, and then :ref:`cmd_write` it to a new SVG with the boundaries fitted tightly around the design::